orbitalquark/textadept/doc/manual.md

   use these color values.
 Your terminal will remap them automatically.
   Unrecognized colors default to white.
 For some terminals, you may need to set a lexer style's `bold` attribute to use the light color variant.
-* No scroll bars.
 * Not all key sequences recognized properly.
 * No style settings like font name, font size, or italics.
-* No tab character arrows when viewing whitespace.
-* No visual wrap flags.
 * No X selection, primary or secondary, integration with the clipboard.
 * No zoom.